ordovician/cryptobook/solution/ripple.md

 Risk that borrower will not pay owed money.
 E.g. a Ripple Exchange or bank essentially borrows the money which you have on your account.
 The amount on your account is a statement of a IOU.

 ### Money
 Medium of exchange.
 Or if we have the debt view of money they money is a IOU token of some form.
-It could also be related to a measure of value.
+Or to put it in another way money is a measurement of value or unit of account (how we measure values of things in our accounts).
+Money can be represented by **currency**: banknotes and coins or **bank money**: balance held in checkings or savings account.

 ### Arbitrage
 Taking advantage of difference in market prices.